Trump’s Picks for New Administration Prompts Mixed Reactions

 Attorney General: Matt Gaetz

-Trump has tapped Rep. Matt Gaetz (R-Fla.) to serve as U.S. Attorney General, calling him a “deeply gifted and “tenacious” lawyer.
+Trump on Wednesday tapped Rep. Matt Gaetz (R-Fla.) to serve as U.S. Attorney General, calling him a “deeply gifted and “tenacious” lawyer.

-Trump is sending a message through this appointment, according to Cameron Hamilton, former division director at the Department of Homeland Security and Navy SEAL combat veteran.
+Cameron Hamilton, former division director at the Department of Homeland Security and Navy SEAL combat veteran, thinks Trump is sending a message through this appointment.

 Hamilton told NTD that Gaetz would “correct the ship” at the Department of Justice (DOJ).
 He is among the few legislators who have spoken out aggressively about the DOJ and questioned why it continues to be funded when it is being used to weaponize Americans, according to Hamilton.